SeasideSt/Seaside-Legacy30/repository/Scriptaculous-Core.package/SUFactory.class/README.md

 I am a factory to create Scriptaculous objects.
-Actually I should be a Trait.